ONSdigital/ras-party/API.md

 <hr>

 * `PUT /respondents/edit-account-status/<respondent_party_id>`
+    * Allows internal users to lock/unlock a users account.
     * Must be prefaced with `/party-api/v1/` in url string (or current version).

 ##### Example JSON data for put